German apple pancake, made by Harry — our other favorite fall breakfast (along with pumpkin waffles) — to start the day off right.

 Okay folks.
-We have another Halloween craft we've been working on to decorate our house and get into the Halloween spirit.
-Coffee filter spider webs!
+We have more DIY Halloween crafts we’ve been working on to decorate our house and get into the Halloween spirit.

 Waffles are one of our all-time favorite weekend breakfasts around here.
 In the fall and winter, make that pumpkin waffles.
 We made this pumpkin waffle recipe for breakfast before apple picking yesterday to start off a perfect fall day—delicious breakfast, beautiful weather, a "hay" ride (without any hay), and apple picking.